btmoyers/wrangling-transcriptomics/episodes/03-trimming.md

 $ sbatch fastqc.sh ~/1_project/data/trimmed_fastq/
 ```

-After trimming and filtering, our overall quality is much higher, we have a distribution of sequence lengths, and more samples pass adapter content.
+After trimming and filtering, our overall quality is higher, we have a distribution of sequence lengths, and more samples pass for various quality checks.
 However, you may want to explore the other options that [cutadapt](https://cutadapt.readthedocs.io/en/stable/) includes to refine your quality filtering.

 :::::::::::::::::::::::::